 Having been linked to former side Bradford City on numerous occasions over the years McCall finally had the opportunity to join them as the club’s new manager in May 2007.

-Joining the club at a time when the club were suffering from serious financial problems, McCall led his side to a respectable 10th place finish in League Two in his first season.
+Joining the club at a time when the club were suffering from serious financial problems he led his side to a respectable 10th place finish in League Two in his first season.

-However, after ambitious promotion claims which he was unable to fulfill he left the club by mutual consent in 2010 with his side still playing in League Two.
+However, after ambitious promotion claims which he was unable to fulfil he left the club by mutual consent in 2010 with his side still playing in League Two.

 After a short while out of the game and a brief spell as a scout for Norwich City, McCall was appointed manager of Motherwell in the SPL in 2010.